tchiahsu/tchiahsu/README.md

 This is where I build, learn and share my projects!

 I'm a first-year graduate student at Northeastern University's [Khoury College of Computer Science](https://www.khoury.northeastern.edu/).
-Before diving into CS, I spent almost 3 years as an Operations Manager at Boston Microgreens, a controller environmnet vertical farm focused on sustainable food systems.
+Before diving into CS, I spent almost 3 years as an Operations Manager at Boston Microgreens, a controller environment vertical farm focused on sustainable food systems.
 In 2024, I made the decision to pivot into computer science to explore the intersection of agriculture and technology.

 🌱 I'm currently exploring backend systems, algorithms, and clean architecture!